chillcodemao/freebank-product-page/README.md

 - no user credentials storing and checking implemented
 - show alert messsage when submitting recover password form

+!Note:
+- additional responsive @media point to be implemented with dedicated mobile design @375px (new nav as well) - in progress

 **Misc**
 - text editor used: VS Code